Aleksandar Rakić: Ultimate Fighting Championship

 Rakić made his UFC debut on September 2, 2017, against Francimar Barroso at UFC Fight Night 115 in Rotterdam, Netherlands.
 He won the fight via unanimous decision.

 Rakić was expected to face Gadzhimurad Antigulov on February 24, 2018, at UFC on Fox 28.
 However, it was reported on February 7, 2018, that Antigulov was pulled from the fight, citing injury, as a result, the bout was cancelled.

 His next fight came on July 22, 2018, at UFC Fight Night 134 against Justin Ledet.
 He won the fight via unanimous decision.

 Rakić faced Devin Clark on December 8, 2018, at UFC 231.
 He won the fight by TKO in the first round.

 Rakić next faced Jimi Manuwa on June 1, 2019, at UFC Fight Night 153.
 He won the fight by knockout with a head kick in the opening minute of the fight.
 The win also earned his first Performance of the Night bonus award.

 Rakić faced Volkan Oezdemir on December 21, 2019, at UFC Fight Night 165 He lost the fight via split decision.
 7 out of 8 media members scored the fight for Rakić.

 On February 17, 2020, Rakić announced on his social media that he had signed a new, six-fight contract with the UFC.

 Rakić faced Anthony Smith on August 29, 2020, at UFC Fight Night 175.
 He won the fight via unanimous decision.

 Rakić faced Thiago Santos on March 6, 2021, at UFC 259.
 He won the fight via unanimous decision.

-Rakić was scheduled to face former light heavyweight champion Jan Błachowicz on March 26, 2022, at UFC on ESPN 33.
+Rakić was scheduled to face former UFC Light Heavyweight champion Jan Błachowicz on March 26, 2022, at UFC on ESPN 33.
 However, in late January, Błachowicz withdrew due to an injury and the bout was rescheduled for UFC on ESPN 36 on May 14, 2022.
 Rakić lost the fight via technical knockout in round three after being rendered unable to continue after tearing his anterior cruciate ligament.
 He hurt his knee three weeks prior to the fight during sparring.

+After a nearly two year layoff, Rakić was set to make his return to face Jan Błachowicz in a rematch on January 20, 2024, at UFC 297.
+However, Błachowicz withdrew due to shoulder surgery.
+Rakić was then booked to instead face former UFC Light Heavyweight champion Jiří Procházka on April 13, 2024 at UFC 300.
+Despite landing numerous leg kicks, Rakić lost the bout by technical knockout in the second round.

+Rakić faced Magomed Ankalaev on October 26, 2024 at UFC 308.
+He lost the fight via unanimous decision.

+Rakić faced undefeated prospect Azamat Murzakanov on October 25, 2025 at UFC 321.
+He lost the fight by technical knockout in the first round.